globalizejs/globalize/README.md

 offer the user a choice, by whatever means.
 </p>
 <p>
-Whatever your mechanism, it is likely you would have to correlate the user's preferences with the list of cultures the app has specifically decided to support.
+Whatever your mechanism, it is likely that you will have to correlate the user's preferences with the list of cultures the app has specifically decided to support.
 This API allows you to tell jQuery.glob.js what cultures the user prefers, and select the best match given the culture scripts you have included.
 </p>
 <p>